pergolafabio/Hikvision-Addons/docs/docker.md

-# Running the add-on as a standalone container
+# Running the app as a standalone container

 This program can run as a standalone Docker container, for all other type of installations.
 (Openhab, Home Assistant Container, ...)